 How Donations are divided

 We operate on a ‘keep what you raise’ basis with respect to all donations.
 All unused funds, including potential recovered legal costs from any Case, will be kept by the Campaign to further its objectives and purposes in other ways at its discretion.
+Any unused funds from the EHRC Response Fund may be transferred to the Left Legal Fighting Fund or, if applicable, to any successor fund to the Left Legal Fighting Fund.
 Any unused funds that have been split and transferred from the Campaign’s bank account to the bank accounts associated with the Left Legal Fighting Fund and the Festival of Resistance may be transferred back from those projects upon their conclusion.
 These unused funds may be used to establish and finance a successor campaign and/or to establish a legacy fund in order to assist other causes and legal campaigns that are deemed worthy of support by the Campaign or a successor campaign.

 All of the content on Campaign for Chris Williamson (including text, databases, graphics, videos and software) is owned by (and all copyright, trademark and other intellectual property rights in that content shall at all times remained vested in) us or our licencors and is protected by UK and international copyright and other intellectual property laws.